Cats are obligate carnivores and need a diet that is rich in animal protein and fat, as well as essential vitamins and minerals.

 So what’s the catch?
 Well, storing up over six months of pet food can get pricey, and you need a secure location to store the supplies.

-Great Homemade Survival Food Options for Cats
+Best Survival Food for Cats

 Chicken livers are high in vitamin A, iron, and zinc.
 Vitamin A helps cats stay healthy and robust, while zinc aids digestion.
 Iron helps cats maintain their red blood cells and hemoglobin levels.